Bruce Joel Rubin: Career

-The director of Rubin's George Dunlap Tape script, Doug Trumbull (2001: A Space Odyssey, Close Encounters, Blade Runner) brought in other writers and the film opened in 1983 as Brainstorm, starring Christopher Walken and Natalie Wood, in her last film.
+The director of Rubin's George Dunlap Tape script, Douglas Trumbull (2001: A Space Odyssey, Close Encounters, Blade Runner) brought in other writers, and the film opened in 1983 as Brainstorm, starring Christopher Walken and Natalie Wood, in her last film.
 Rubin borrowed money from a producer to travel to the Los Angeles premiere of Brainstorm.
 While there, Rubin and his wife talked with his former NYU classmate Brian De Palma, who Rubin credits with his move to L.A. "[Brian] said, 'Bruce, if you want a career in Hollywood you have to move here.'
 I had heard that a thousand times and never wanted to believe it because of the terror of moving to Hollywood and not having anybody answer your phone calls.
 But my wife took it to heart, and when we arrived back in Illinois she quit her job, put our house on the market, and said we're doing it.
 It was the most courageous act I've ever experienced."

 Two weeks before Rubin and his family were leaving for L.A., they sold their home.
 On the same day, Rubin also got a call from his L.A. agent, dropping Rubin as a client because his work was "too metaphysical and nobody wanted to make movies about ghosts."
 Rubin was discouraged but his wife was not.
 "So we ended up moving to Hollywood with no money... and within a week I had a house and an agent.
 I had a writing job.
 I was very lucky."

 Rubin's screenwriting career was assisted by a December 1983 American Film magazine (AFI) article written by Stephen Rebello titled "One in a Million," listing ten of the best unproduced scripts in Hollywood, scripts that he said "were just too good to get produced."
 Rebello had read 125 scripts recommended by respected industry connections.
 The final ten screenplays included The Princess Bride, Total Recall, At Close Range and Jacob's Ladder.
 Rebello wrote in part: "Admirers of Bruce Joel Rubin's Jacob's Ladder flat out refuse to describe this screenplay.
 Their only entreaty?
 'Read it.
 It's extraordinary.'
 And it is... page for page, it is one of the very few screenplays I've read with the power to consistently raise hackles in broad daylight."

 About Jacob's Ladder, Rubin wrote: